 Former LSU standout Tom Hand is in his fourth year as head coach of the UNC Asheville men's tennis program and seventh year with the Bulldog tennis.

-He served as an assistant to both the men's and women's team with Lise Gregory for four seasons before being named to the head men's position in the fall of 2013.
+He served as an assistant to both the men's and women's team with Lise Gregory for five seasons before being named to the head men's position in the fall of 2013.